Conno732/PyLearning/README.md

 	// More research is needed here, but the general idea is that a rigid body
 	//    is what responds to collisions
 	Cube.getComponent("BoxCollider").addRigidBody()

+// Looping

+	// The user would likely use this themselves, the game engine does not use this stuff by itself DeltaTime = ComputeDeltaTime()

+	// Dynamics
+	Game.HandleEvents()

 // more stuff to come
 ```